bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

   using a tree-based model, which we'll discuss in the next section.
 However, the model agnostic versions utilize the independence assumption and can be slow if you want to use it globally on the entire dataset.

+If you want a more in-depth treatment, [4] is an amazing reference summarizing SHAP and many other techniques.

 |h2| Computing SHAP |h2e|